Skemp45/WP-RPints/README.md

-beer_limit="5" - The number of beers you want shown(Can not be more than whats on tap) unset="column" - You can set it to not show specific taplist columns(BeerName, IBU, ABV, DESC, Price and Keg) display_type="default" - Allows for different themes to best fit your site(default, basic, clean and full)
+beer_limit="5" - The number of beers you want shown(Can not be more than whats on tap) unset="column" - You can set it to not show specific taplist columns(BeerName, IBU, ABV, DESC, Price and Keg) display_type="default" - Allows for different themes to best fit your site(default, basic, clean and full) auto_refresh="false" -  Allows for auto refresh on pour, this is api call and server intensive. (true or false)
 ```